tu-delft-library/MSc-Planning-for-Personal-Data/book/strategies_to_minimise_risks_to_participants/strategies_to_minimise_risks_to_participants.md

 “Pen Drives not a secure storage solution” by TU Delft Library – Education Support is licensed under CC BY 4.0
 ```

-- Commercial third party cloud storage such as Dropbox and Google Drive: avoid storing data on your personal (non-TU Delft) accounts, particularly personal research data.
-Cloud applications such as Google and Dropbox store data outside the EU, and are thus not approved by TU Delft.
+- Commercial third party cloud storage such as Dropbox and Google Drive: Cloud applications such as Google and Dropbox store data outside the EU.
+They are thus not approved by TU Delft, especially for storing on personal research data.

 - Portable drives such as hard drives and thumb drives: it’s too easy for these to get damaged, lost or fall into the wrong hands.

 - Floating on the desktop of your personal computer: this puts any personal data at risk (and all your work could get lost if stolen or broken).

-- Remember that a personal data breach or leak can lead to serious consequences.

 #### Best Practices for Storage

 - It's important to discuss the end-of-life of the data with your supervisor: How long should the data be stored?
 Where?
 Who will have access to it?

 - Whenever possible, directly identifiable details should be stored separately from indirectly identifiable information in order to decrease the potential for reidentification of participants.

     - For example: informed consent forms with participants’ names and signatures should be stored in a secure folder separate from the other raw data.
 The same rule applies to the keys for pseudonymised data.

 - Institutional TU Delft storage solutions should be used.